Prakash-zyzz/Zen_Bridge/README.md

+# Note!!!

-# If Someone Clone this code I have coded for 80% Zoom in chrome browser aswell as in all browser so please Zoom Out to 80% and view the site.
+If Someone Clone this code I have coded for 80% Zoom in chrome browser aswell as in all browser so please Zoom Out to 80% and view the site.

 # Getting Started with Create React App